openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 Other projects may set the COMPOSE_PROJECT_NAME environment variable so it is important to use the `-p` parameter in `docker compose` to ensure that each dependency is loaded into its own a consistent project name.

+### TODO

+The following issues still need to be figured out:

+* Referenced dependencies may take some time to start.
+This may a particular issue during tests
+* Need a way to pull in dependencies in a "test" mode so that test data is set up appropriately and transient data is deleted when tests complete

 ### Consequences

 * Good, because a single command can be run to bring up a service with all of its dependencies